-The brain together with the spinal cord and the cranial nerves form the central nervous system (CNS).
-It controls numerous conscious and unconscious functions of your body, some as simple as reflexes, others as complex as dreams.
+- All your thoughts, dreams, memories, perceptions and emotions are the product of your brain. - The brain together with the spinal cord and the cranial nerves form the central nervous system (CNS) which also controls numerous conscious and unconscious functions of your body.